corekase/Domain/README.md

 Winning:

 The game is won by gathering the items you can pick up and putting them all down into the same square.
-The items you can pick up are a triangle graphic.
+The items you can pick up are a blue circular graphic with a musical note inside it.
 If you can pick up an item a button will appear for that when you are on the same square, and then when you have an item there will be a put down button.
 You may only have one item in your inventory at a time.

 Graphics: